mcastorina/graph-cli/OPTIONS.md

 | --chain | -C | false | use this option to combine graphs into a single image |

 ### Line Specific Options
-These options a specific to each invocation of `graph-cli` and can be used to customize each line.
+These options are specific to each invocation of `graph-cli` and can be used to customize each line.
 Generally speaking, each of these options can be a comma separated list.